 - Member interviews are underway as of this writing, which is standard protocol for this CAB.

 - Because webinar attention span is waning, the CEO is offering a 15-minute podcast message for CAB members only.

 - Rather than hosting a full-day CAB meeting, the agenda’s discussion modules will unfold through several 50-minute virtual roundtables (VRT) between June and August.
-Each will center on a single question pertinent to a carefully planned discussion topic.
+Each will center on a single question pertaining to a carefully planned discussion topic.
 Prior to each VRT, the host company will distribute background information and other preparation materials.
 Each VRT will be moderated to ensure smooth operation and balanced interaction.

 - On Sept.
-15 (the day of the original in-person CAB meeting), there will be a final, moderated video conference that summarizes the learnings from the prior 6 months and concludes with next steps.
+15 (the day of the original in-person CAB meeting), there will be a final, moderated video conference that summarizes the learnings from the prior 6 months and concludes with the next steps.

 Benefits of a Virtual CAB Program

 The CAB program is a commitment to an ongoing, strategic-level dialog.
 Traditionally, this has come with the moderate to high expense of hosting an in-person meeting and transporting a dozen customers to a 5-star hotel for a day and a half.
 Moving to a virtual program and using the tools you already have reduces your costs substantially.